ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 2. Repeat step 1 for each segment you want to define.

     After you run each cmdlet, you should see a list of details about the new segment.
 Details include the segment's type, who created or last modified it, and so on.

-> [!IMPORTANT]
-> **Make sure that your segments do not overlap**.
-Each user in your organization should belong to one (and only one) segment.
-No user should belong to two or more segments.
-Segments should be defined for all users in your organization.
-(See [Example: Contoso's defined segments](#contosos-defined-segments) in this article.)

 After you have defined your segments, proceed to define information barrier policies.